 3 Ways To Change Your Twitter Account New Look

-2. A user’s most popular tweets will appear in bigger type than the rest, and people can pin their favorite tweet to the top of their profile page.
+- A user’s most popular tweets will appear in a bigger type than the rest, and people can pin their favourite tweets to the top of their profile page.

 So far, Twitter isn’t applying a similar organizing principle to its main feed, which is a fire hose of 140-character messages delivered in reverse chronological order with very little to distinguish the important from the trivial.